RefineDevelopment/TablistAPI/README.md

 ```

 ## Support
-I don't plan on working on the API much, so don't expect support for bugs.
+We don't plan on working on the API much, so don't expect support for bugs.
-If you need help with implementation, feel free to ask in my discord.
+If you need help with implementation, feel free to ask in our [discord](https://discord.com/invite/Q39GNJtHz2).

 ## Disclaimer
 Feel free to use this API in any project, just give credits.
 You are not allowed to sell or